Ta-Gu/turtlebot3_controller/README.md

 # Turtlebot3 Controller to avoid obstacles

-This package provides advanced control scripts for the Turtlebot3 robot in a Gazebo simulation environment using ROS2.
+This package provides an obstacle avoidance script for the Turtlebot3 robot in a Gazebo simulation environment using ROS2.
 The primary script allows the robot to move in a square pattern and bypass obstacles when detected.

 ## Package Contents